LeadingEDJE/stackmanager/README.md

 Uses ChangeSets to create or update CloudFormation stacks, allowing the ChangeSets to either be automatically applied or applied later (e.g. during a later phase of a build pipeline after review of the ChangeSet).

+> There are also some utility methods for building a lambda file zip and uploading files to S3.
+> These are to provide some of the AWS SAM CLI functionality while fitting into the workflow and configuration
+> style of stackmanager.

 ## Configuration

 The configuration file can either be a single YAML document containing the configuration for a stack